top of page

 Requiring risk suppliers to disclose their supply chains leads to better supply chain mappings, improved risk assessments, and more effective preventive and mitigating measures.

-Contractual agreements requiring risk suppliers to disclose their supply chains in accordance with the transparency requirement in the specific contract.
+• Contractual clauses for sample products, requiring risk suppliers to disclose their supply chains in accordance with the transparency requirement in the specific contract.

 Suspending or terminating contract